-The Double Sheet Bend is used for tying together two seperate pieces of rope, which may be of equal or dissimilar girths.
+The Double Sheet Bend is used for tying together two separate pieces of rope, which may be of equal or dissimilar girth.
 It is important that the bend is made in the proper way to ensure it stays secure.

 The Clove Hitch is another popular, nautical knot of ancient provenance; its primary use is in belaying (to fasten a rope by winding around a strong pin on the side of a vessel or wharf).
 It should be noted, that this particular hitch will at times slip, spill or, with multiple turns made, bind.

-The Zeppelin Bend: an overhand, interlocking technique producing an almost perfect bend when used for tying together two ropes of equal girth.
+The Zeppelin Bend: an overhand, interlocking technique producing excellent linkage between two ropes of equal girth.
 Not of nautical provenance, the knot derives its name from past, frequent usage in anchoring rigid airships to docking ports.
-An airship would subsequently be released for flight by cutting the knot at each of the heavily loaded tethers.
+An airship would subsequently be released for flight by untying the knots at each of the heavily loaded tethers.